Iglesia ni Cristo: History

-Felix Y. Manalo
+Felix Manalo

-Felix Y. Manalo, born on May 10, 1886, in Taguig, Philippines, was baptized in the Catholic Church.
-In his teenage years, Manalo became dissatisfied with Catholic theology.
-According to the National Historical Commission of the Philippines, the establishment of the Philippine Independent Church (also called the Aglipayan Church) was his major turning point, but Manalo remained uninterested since its doctrines were mainly Catholic.
-In 1904, he joined the Methodist Episcopal Church, entered the Methodist seminary, and became a pastor for a while.
-He also sought through various denominations, including the Presbyterian Church, Christian Mission, and finally Seventh-day Adventist Church in 1911.
-Manalo left Adventism in 1913 and associated himself with atheist and agnostic peers.
+Felix Y. Manalo, born on May 10, 1886 as Felix Ysagun to Mariano Ysagun y Villanueva and Bonifacia Manalo y Cruz, in Taguig, Philippines, was baptized into the Catholic Church.
+Manalo's baptismal record, however, cannot be found as records of his parish went back to only as early as June 1886.
+Manalo became dissatisfied with Catholic theology in his teenage years.
+At the age of seven, Manalo was said to have attended classes under a certain "Maestro Cario" in Manila.
+However, his studies were interrupted by the Philippine Revolution in 1896, prompting him not to pursue further formal education, and turn to farming and hatmaking instead.
+According to the National Historical Commission of the Philippines, the establishment of the Philippine Independent Church (also called the Aglipayan Church), one of the enduring results of the Revolution, was his major turning point.
+Still, Manalo remained uninterested since its doctrines were mainly Catholic, although at the time he found himself aligned with colorumism, a syncretism of Christian and animist beliefs popular among Filipinos.
+In 1904, he joined the Methodist Episcopal Church, entered the Methodist Florence Nicholson Seminary, and became a lay preacher for the Methodist Mission.
+He also explored various Christian denominations, including the Presbyterian Church (where he studied in the Ellinwood Bible School), Iglesia ni Cristo 1901 (Christian Mission), and finally the Seventh-day Adventist Church in 1911, where he served as a lay preacher.
+After being antagonized by fellow Adventists for his colorum past, and being reprimanded for his elopement with his future wife (they were married in a different church), Manalo left Adventism in 1913, and associated himself with atheist and agnostic peers.